askui/askui/docs/docs/general/01-Getting Started/Installing AskUI/getting-started-macos.md

 :::

 ## (Optional) Store Your Credentials in `.env`-File
 Your credentials (_Access Token_ and _Workspace ID_) get stored in plain text in the file (`askui_example/helpers/askui-helper.ts`).
-Storing credentials in plain text increases their risk to be leacked by pushing them to a remote repository.
+Storing credentials in plain text increases their risk to be leaked by pushing them to a remote repository.

-To load them from the `.env` file that gets created you have to remove the `credentials` property from `UiControlClient` in `askui_example/helpers/askui-helper.ts` and activate the `dotenv`-environment by uncommenting the import at the start of the same file:
+To load them from the `.env` file that gets created you have to remove the `credentials` property from `UiControlClient` in `askui_example/helpers/askui-helper.ts` and activate the `dotenv`-environment by commenting in the import at the start of the same file:

 ```typescript
 aui = await UiControlClient.build({